js2coffee/js2coffee/CONTRIBUTING.md

 - **what you did**
 - **what happened**
 - **what you expected**
+- **did you do that in the online editor**
+- or did you installed js2coffee via npm, if yes:
 - your Js2coffee version `js2coffee -v` or look it up in the package.json
 - your node version `node -v`
 - your npm version `npm -v`